 9. Silk Road Cafe

 The Silk Road Cafe has been featured heavily in the past few blog posts I have written, but it is equally a great place to come for a quiet coffee by the Mekong river.
 You can also stop by for a free tour of their silk process, take a silk dyeing class, eat an amazing brunch, or come here for a Lao lunch with a western twist!
-There are newspapers that seem to be stocked daily & their wifi is great as well.
+Their coffee is flavorful, not overly bitter or acidic, & their wifi is strong.

 One downside to the cafe is that they do not stay open to serve dinner so the cafe closes earlier than other coffee spots in Luang Prabang.
 It is also somewhat farther away from the city center than the other cafes reviewed in this post.
 But don’t let that discourage you from coming here.
 You can always get their free shuttle from either shop location in town!